byu-oit-appdev/sans-server/README.md

     - *method* - The HTTP method to use.
 Defaults to `GET`.

     - *path* - The URL path for your request.
-Do not include protocol, domain name, or query string parameters.
+Do not include protocol or domain name.
+Query string parameters will be moved to the query object.
 Defaults to `''`.

     - *query* - An object with keys and string values that represent the query string parameters.
 Defaults to `{}`.